-Figure 9: Illustration of a Perched Aquifer and water table (Fitts, 2002)
+Figure 9: Illustration of a Perched Aquifer and water table Source: Fitts, 2002

 Over-abstraction of groundwater within perched aquifers also impacts interflow.
-The consequences of overexploitation are confirmed by Knüppe, (2011) as lowered groundwater tables resulting in a decoupling of the groundwater and surface water systems, including water exchange between rivers, wetlands, and springs.
-Poor Land Use Management activities such as agriculture, river diversions and developments interrupt flow paths and connectivity between stream channels and groundwater which causes water losses.
-The excessive use of pesticides adversely effects the state of groundwater as pesticides, their transformation products, metabolites, and residues are not broken down due to the absence of microbials and bacteria resulting in an increasing concentration in the groundwater and exponential risk to the environment and communities who subsist on groundwater.
+The consequences of overexploitation are confirmed by Knüppe (2011) as lowered groundwater tables resulting in a decoupling of the groundwater and surface water systems, including water exchange between rivers, wetlands, and springs.
+Poor land use management activities such as agriculture, river diversions, and developments interrupt flow paths and connectivity between stream channels and groundwater, which causes water losses.
+The excessive use of pesticides adversely affects the state of groundwater as pesticides, their transformation products, metabolites, and residues are not broken down due to the absence of microbes and bacteria, resulting in an increasing concentration in the groundwater and exponential risk to the environment and communities who subsist on groundwater.

-Below is a list of poor Land Use Management impacts on interflow.
+Below is a list of impacts of poor land use management on interflow.

-- Forestry Impacts forestry uses interflow and impact surface water and groundwater resources by lowering both surface water and groundwater levels.
-Pesticides used in forestry silviculture practises enter surface waters through run-off and drift while entering interflow and groundwater through percolation and leaching. - Agricultural Impacts changes in soil properties due to changing land use include ploughing (loosening), compaction (densification), imported material (variable properties), cut-and-fill (interruption of flow paths) and change processes and the associated movement of ions and fines (WRC, 2014).
-The above changes encountered in soil properties impact interflow negatively since it occurs in shallow soils.
-Agricultural pesticides are available in a variety of formulations and applications but those that have high mobility rates (Kd & Koc = high), high soil sorption (Koc / Kfoc) factors, persistence in soil (DT50 = high), GUS leaching potential indices, potential for particle bound transport indices, and potential for loss via drain flow, will negatively impact interflow, Pesticide Properties Database (PPDB, 2023). - River Diversion and Developments connectivity between stream channels and groundwater may be lost due to interruption of the continuous water supply or through canalisation of such channels.
-Downstream ecosystems are inevitably influenced, and groundwater recharge may be significantly decreased due to increased evaporation from sealed surfaces and removal of water through stormwater systems. - Poorly sited graves interflow can be impacted from a quality perspective due to gravesite that are poorly located in areas dominated by shallow groundwater levels.
-WRC (2014) confirmed that interaction and interflow are possible between proximate graves, and/ or contaminated water may enter the vadose zone below the grave bottom.
+- Forestry impacts forestry utilises interflow and impacts surface water and groundwater resources by lowering both surface and groundwater levels.
+Pesticides used in forestry practices enter surface waters through run-off and drift while entering interflow and groundwater through percolation and leaching. - Agricultural impacts changes in soil properties due to changing land use include ploughing (loosening), compaction (densification), imported material (variable properties), cut-and-fill (interruption of flow paths), and change processes and the associated movement of ions and fines (WRC, 2014).
+The above changes in soil properties impact interflow negatively since it occurs in shallow soils.
+Agricultural pesticides are available in a variety of formulations and applications, but those that have high mobility rates (Kd & Koc = high), high soil sorption (Koc / Kfoc) factors, persistence in soil (DT50 = high), GUS leaching potential indices, the potential for particle-bound transport indices, and potential for loss via drain flow, will negatively impact interflow (Pesticide Properties Database PPDB, 2023). - River diversion and developments connectivity between stream channels and groundwater may be lost due to interruption of the continuous water supply or through canalisation Downstream ecosystems are inevitably influenced, and groundwater recharge may be significantly decreased due to increased evaporation from sealed surfaces and the removal of water through stormwater systems. - Poorly sited graves interflow can be impacted from a quality perspective due to gravesites that are poorly located in areas dominated by shallow groundwater levels.
+WRC (2014) confirmed that interaction and interflow are possible between proximate graves, and/ or contaminated water may enter the vadose zone below the grave.

-5.1.5 Groundwater Flows
+5.1.4 Groundwater Flows

 Groundwater is an important contributor to baseflow.
 Baseflow is defined as the portion of water that contributes to the stream by delayed sources and groundwater (Hall 1968), and it is considered the lowest discharge of the stream in the dry season.
-Below are some of the factors/impacts that affect contribution of groundwater flows to rivers and streams.
+Below are some of the factors/impacts that affect the contribution of groundwater flows to rivers and streams.